Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 }
 ```

-Note also that the reason for the linked list types being `!Unpin` is that swapping out two `Entry`s
+We can also understand the need for `!Unpin`: without it, one could swap two `Entry`s, which would
-would create an inconsistency in the reference cycle.
-In some way the "cause" of `Entry: !Unpin` is
+make their `collection` field no longer point to the right thing.
+In some way the "cause" of `Entry:
-the contained `&weak Collection`; so when `entry.collection.is_none()` we could in theory safely
+!Unpin` is the contained `&weak Collection`; so when `entry.collection.is_none()` we could in theory
-move the entry around.
-Similarly the reason that `B` is `!Unpin` is to ensure the `&AtomicBool`
+safely move the entry around.[^3] Similarly the reason that `B` is `!Unpin` is to ensure the
-doesn't get swapped out while `B` is weakly borrowed.
+`&AtomicBool` doesn't get swapped out while `B` is weakly borrowed.

 So here we go, I personally found this enlightening: `Pin<P>` is basically a way to manage a particular
 kind of untracked static borrow in a safe API.
-When I receive a `Pin<P>` I can store the attached
+When I have a `Pin<P>` I can store the attached
 weak reference wherever I want, and holding such a weak reference limits what can happen to the
-place just enough that we can keep things consistent and safe.
-I can't help but be impressed at how
+place just enough that we can keep things consistent and safe.[^4]
-neatly this works, kudos to those who came up with this.

 Let me know if you found this mental model helpful!

+[^1]: I'm not sure this could actually be implemented consistently in the language.
+E.g. a normal reborrow `&*x` imposes a relationship between the lifetimes of the initial reference and the reborrowed one because a reference cannot outlive the data it points to.
+But if `x: &weak T`, why not `&weak *x: &'static weak T` since weak refs can outlive what they point to?
+This is definitely a weird kind of reference.

+[^2]: This is not something that can be tracked by today's borrow-checker though.
+Removing an item from a `Vec<Foo<'a>>` doesn't change the type of the collection so the borrow-checker can't know that the lifetime can be ended now.

+[^3]: Wouldn't it be cute if we could express things like that in the trait system?
+Or maybe terrifying.
+I can't decide.

+[^4]: I can't help but be impressed at how neatly this works, this feels like a tour de force.
+I vaguely remember lengthy discussions at the time; it was not clear at all whether something like this would be feasible!
+So kudos to everyone involved.